 This document is used by administrators and title companies to determine ownership of real property in the case of a deceased relative, especially if the property was not specified in the decedent’s will.
 This is often required in states with strong heirship laws (i.e., Texas).

 Appraisal Management Company (AMC)

-This is a company that employs the appraiser to evaluate your home.
+This is a company that employs an appraiser to evaluate your home.
 The AMC hires the appraiser, and, in this manner, the lender has no direct conflict or pressure on the appraiser and can remain compliant with HUD and federal Appraiser Independence Laws by allowing the appraiser to appraise the home free from any possible pressure from anyone associated with the loan transaction as required by law.

 Counseling Agency and Counseling Certificate

 Reverse mortgages are due and payable when the last borrower on the loan passes or permanently leaves the property.
-In the case of eligible non-borrowing spouses though, they are given a deferral period if the borrower passes before the non-borrowing spouse and can remain in the home for as long as they live under the same terms as a borrower (must pay the taxes, insurance and any other property charges as due and must live in the home as their primary residence).
+In the case of eligible non-borrowing spouses, though, they are given a deferral period if the borrower passes before the non-borrowing spouse and can remain in the home for as long as they live under the same terms as a borrower (must pay the taxes, insurance and any other property charges as due and must live in the home as their primary residence).

 In 2014 HUD implemented Financial Assessment guidelines that spelled out how reverse mortgage borrowers must qualify for reverse mortgages.
-Those guidelines include credit requirements, and income and debt requirements.
-HUD’s guidelines do not use debt to income ratios and credit scores are not considered but rather you will see terms like residual income, family size and asset dissipation used.
+Those guidelines include credit requirements and income and debt requirements.
+HUD’s guidelines do not use debt-to-income ratios, and credit scores are not considered, but rather, you will see terms like residual income, family size, and asset dissipation used.

 Good Faith Estimate